how to become an ophthalmologist

 6) Fellowship (optional)

 • Consider enrolling in a fellowship program.
-This should be focused on an individual ophthalmology specialisation.
+This should be focused on an individual ophthalmology specialization.

-• Fellowships provide advanced training in specialities.
-For example, pediatric ophthalmology, oculoplasty, glaucoma, retina, and external and corneal disorders.
+• Fellowships provide advanced training in specialties.
+For example, pediatric ophthalmology, oculoplastic, glaucoma, retina, and external and corneal disorders.

-• Fellowships offer specialised knowledge in the selected field and often last one to two years.
+• Fellowships offer specialized knowledge in the selected field and often last one to two years.

 7) Continuing Medical Education (CME)